 Add To Favorites

 Leaves are just doing what comes naturally when they change colors and fall from trees.
-Find out more about this process and display your knowledge in naturally colorful way.
+Find out more about this process and display in naturally colorful way.

-Learn more about cells that form where the leaf and stem connect.
-After you understand the chemical processes, decide how to depict your knowledge in a three-dimensional exhibit.
+Students research and learn more about cells that form where the leaf and stem connect.
+After understanding the chemical processes, decide how to depict the knowledge in a three-dimensional exhibit.
 Here’s one way to show it.

 Draw a leaf on cardboard with Crayola® Gel Markers.